npartovi/extend-shopify-sdk/index.md

 <img src="assets/images/ajax-side-cart-update.jpg">

-Once the ajax-side-cart is rebuilt, you may also need to dispatch an event back to the ajax side-cart-integration snippet to allow for the script to be run again.
+Once the ajax side-cart is rebuilt, you may also need to dispatch an event back to the <strong>ajax-side-cart-integration</strong> snippet to allow for the script to be run again.
 <img src="assets/images/ajax-side-cart-rerun-2.jpg">

 <h2>Ajax side-cart normalization</h2>